Baniwa

 - Parental Engagement

-- Parents and elders play an active role in the education of children, teaching them cultural values, survival skills, and the importance of community cohesion.
+- Parents are highly involved in the education of children, teaching them cultural practices and survival skills.

 - Family And Social Structure